JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/nodejs_debugging/index.md

 technologies: ['nodejs', 'jest']
 topics: []
 author: 'pauleveritt'
-subtitle: 'Work smart by developing with a visual debugger.
-This lesson shows debugging tests directly in the IDE under the NodeJS debugger.'
+subtitle: 'Use the visual debugger in the IDE for smarter TDD.'
 thumbnail: './thumbnail.png'
 longVideo:
   poster: './poster_long.png'